(R) Julian Acciard for Governor

 Building a greater America requires implementing new strategies to protect our environment.

-Solar and wind power are good supplemental energy providers, however logistically they cannot power the nation by itself and all options must be on the table.
+Solar and wind power are good supplemental energy providers, however logistically they cannot power the nation by itself and all options must be on the table to include Nuclear and Thorium reactors.
 Before investing into these pathways, the technology must be viable on its own without government subsidy or interference before it will ever be able to support us as a country.

 As a nation, even after pulling out of the Paris Climate Accords(an unconstitutional treaty), we still hit our required markers while all other nations failed to do so.